ExCiteS/communitymaps-help/_en/manage-contributions.md

 ## Delete media files

-Every added picture or video can be deleted by the creator of a contribution, or moderator of the whole project.
+Every added media file can be deleted by the creator of a contribution, or moderator of the whole project.

 ---

 ## Delete comments

 Every comment can be deleted.
 You can delete either your personal comments from any contribution, or any comment from your contributions.
-Comments that have reports in their hierarchy cannot be deleted while the issue is not closed.
+Comments that have reports in their hierarchy cannot be deleted until the issue is closed.

 ---